cnadler86/micropython-camera-API/README.md

 - href_pin: HREF pin
 - sda_pin: SDA pin
 - scl_pin: SCL pin
-- xclk_pin: XCLK pin
+- xclk_pin: XCLK pin ( set to -1, if you have an external clock source)
-- xclk_freq: XCLK frequency in Hz
+- xclk_freq: XCLK frequency in Hz (consult the camera sensor specification)
-- powerdown_pin: Powerdown pin
+- powerdown_pin: Powerdown pin (set to -1 if not used)
-- reset_pin: Reset pin
+- reset_pin: Reset pin (set to -1 if not used)
 - pixel_format: Pixel format as PixelFormat
 - frame_size: Frame size as FrameSize
 - jpeg_quality: JPEG quality
 - fb_count: Frame buffer count
 - grab_mode: Grab mode as GrabMode
 - init: Initialize camera at construction time (default: True)
-- bmp_out: Image captured output converted to bitmap (default: False)

 **Default values:**

 The following keyword arguments have default values:

-- xclk_freq: 20MHz    // Frequencies are normally either 10 MHz or 20 MHz
+- xclk_freq: 20MHz    // Default for OV2640 (normally either 10 MHz or 20 MHz).
+Plase adapt it to your camera sensor.
 - frame_size: QQVGA
 - pixel_format: RGB565
 - jpeg_quality: 85    // Quality of JPEG output in percent.
 Higher means higher quality.